Oswald Peraza Preview, Player Props: Yankees vs. Royals

 Oswald Peraza At The Plate

-- Peraza is batting .188 with seven doubles, two home runs and 13 walks.
+- Peraza has eight doubles, two home runs and 13 walks while batting .189.

-- In 48 games played this season, he has homered in only two of them.
+- In 49 games played this season, he has gone deep in just two of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.